DC-analysis/dclab/docs/sec_av_rtdc_dataset.rst

 Basic usage
 ===========
-The convenience function :func:`dclab.new_dataset` takes care of determining the data file format (tdms or hdf5) and returns the corresponding derived class.
+The convenience function :func:`dclab.new_dataset` takes care of determining the data format and returns the corresponding derived class.

 .. ipython::